-Students will be required to participate in two oral exams, worth 10% each, designed to assess students' communicative competence in the language.
+Students will be required to participate in two oral exams designed to assess students' communicative competence in the language.
 The oral exams may be in the format of a short conversation or an oral presentation, and will be done in pairs or small groups.
+The first oral exam is worth 10% of the grade and will take place on October 31 & November 1.
+The final oral exam is worth 10% of the grade and will take place on December 5 & 6.
 Further details about the oral exams will be discussed in class.